The elegant flowers of this plant come in a huge variety of shapes, sizes, and colors.

-The garden favorite dahlia is known for its variety of flower shapes.
-The annual is classified into 14 groups based on blossom type.
+Grown for its beautiful flowers, this plant is classified into 14 groups based on blossom type.
 They come in all colors except the elusive blue.
-Dahlia plants can be used year after year with only a bit of extra effort because their tuberous roots can be dug up in the fall and replanted in the spring.
+Dahlia plants are hardy in warmer regions, but can be saved year after year in colder areas by digging up their large, tuberous roots in the fall and replanted in the spring.

 Dahlias bloom nonstop summer until frost in a rainbow of colors.
-Cut flowers last several days, making them excellent for bouquets.
-A few of the most exciting flower types include the cactus form with its needlelike petals and the ball (or pompom) types that have small ball-like blossoms.
-Dinner plate dahlias are recognized for their blooms the size of a dinner plate.
+As cut flowers, they will last several days, making them excellent for homegrown bouquets.
+A few of the most exciting flower types include the cactus form with its needlelike petals and the ball (or pompom) types that have small, spherical blossoms.
+Dinner plate dahlias have enormous blooms that can measure nearly a foot across.
 And some cultivars have burgundy foliage that provides a pretty backdrop for the showy flowers.

 Dahlia Care Must-Knows